Become a Validator

 Validator operators have the responsibility of ensuring their nodes perform well, have a high up-time, and are running the latest version of our blockchain software.

-Visit our maintenance page for links and technical how-tos that you'll find helpful to run and maintain a successful validator.
+Visit our for links and technical how-tos that you'll find helpful to run and maintain a successful validator.